iCH1990/co-memcached-plus/README.md

 ## Usage

 The same parameters with [memcached](https://www.npmjs.com/package/memcached).
-The extended field behind: timeout and retry times and logger (default is console);
+The extended field behind: timeout and logger (default is console);

 ## Logger